 - When was the item or contaminant introduced to the food product?

 - What is the source of the object?

 - Was the item cooked or processed with the food product?

 - Is there blood, saliva or another bodily fluid on the contaminant?

 At Microtrace, our experts conduct food analysis and testing in our purpose built, ISO 17025 accredited laboratory.
 Microtrace’s lab combines state of the art equipment, unparalleled physical reference collections, and decades of experience.
 Our lab can analyze food or beverage samples, whether an issue involves a solid, liquid, or volatile.
-Product contamination is an issue facing all manufacturers in the food industry.
-Whether a contaminant is identified during quality control at a manufacturing facility or through a consumer complaint, Microtrace can help.
+Food contamination is an issue facing all manufacturers in related industries.
+Whether a food contaminant is identified by quality control at a manufacturing facility or a consumer complaint, Microtrace can help.
 Our food forensic analyses combine the scientific analysis of food and alleged or actual contaminants with the scrutiny expected in a criminal forensic investigation.
 Common topics include:

 Analysis of Foreign Matter (Contaminants) in Food Product

 Foreign objects are a common complaint, and can be introduced at any stage, from processing to consumption.
 Over thousands of analyses, our experts have encountered a wide variety of contaminants in food products.
 These include glass, metal, hair, plastic, insects, char, off-spec ingredients, animal parts, drugs, tooth, bone, gastric contents, fecal matter, bodily fluids, and plant tissue.
 We frequently encounter these contaminants in testing for food manufacturers or when examining evidence in criminal forensic cases.
 Forensic food analysis can range from a basic identification or verification to a detailed characterization.
 The latter may be necessary to identify a source or provide support for litigation.